Why GIVA?

 Sovereign Wealth Funds

 Asset protection in a more stable global system, long-horizon risk reduction, and participation in a giving standard that strengthens the conditions long-term capital requires.
 Long-term asset values are inseparable from global systemic stability.
 GIVA is a portfolio-level commitment to the conditions that protect all other assets.
-The fund that invested not only in assets, but in the world those assets require.
+The fund that recognised assets and the conditions those assets require as inseparable investments.

 Universities & Institutions